biomed-AI/SCHAP/README.md

 ```

 - ADClust
-The workflow primarily involves the use of Seurat, Harmony, SingleR, and CellChat.
-Seurat and Harmony were utilized for data integration, Seurat for clustering, and SingleR for cell annotation.
+The workflow primarily involves the use of Seurat, Harmony, ADClust, SingleR, and CellChat.
+Seurat and Harmony were utilized for data integration, ADClust for clustering, and SingleR for cell annotation.
 Finally, CellChat was employed to calculate cell communication.
 ```bash
 bash entrypoint_ADClust_1.sh
 bash entrypoint_ADClust_2.sh